(This page revised June 8, 2018)

 (Everfull Pen Company) A pen manufacturing company located in New York City; founded c.
 1950 and operated briefly in the mid-1950s.
 Everfull’s signature product was a $2.95 lever-filling fountain pen that carried an extra supply of ink within a somewhat elongated cap (U.S. Patent No 2,658,479, by Mendel Fried).
 The design featured a cartridge that was rigged to swivel automatically into a roughly upright position to serve as a small inkwell when the two halves of the cap were separated.

 1 (Everlast Pen Company) A pen and pencil manufacturer located in New York City; founded in the latter half of the 1940s by Theresa Waidlinger (president), Paul Waidlinger (vice president), and Richard Waidlinger (secretary/treasurer).
 The company operated at least into the 1950s, producing third-tier and novelty fountain pens, ballpoint pens, and mechanical pencils.
 It was among the first to offer a fountain pen combo whose other end was a ballpoint pen rather than a pencil.
 Among Everlast’s novelty items were floaty pencils and a Lone Ranger Silver Bullet Pen Set (shown below); the set’s pens wrote in blue (“Lone Ranger,” for secret codes), red (“Silver,” for danger), and green (“Tonto’s Own Pen”).
-2 A model range produced by the Toledo Pen Company, a Conklin sub-brand.
-See also Conklin.
+2 A model produced by the Toledo Pen Company.
+See also Toledo (definition 2).

 |Excellence Autograph||See Sheaffer names.|